Money could replace tradition as they battle for the soul of rugby

 The big gamble that the countries behind the Six Nations take in signing a deal with CVC or any financial behemoth is that they have no way of predicting how their competition will look in 10 or 20 years’ time.

-Yes, the ground will tremble in Cardiff shortly before three this on Saturday, making the tournament feel like the surest bet of all time.
+Yes, the ground will tremble in Cardiff shortly before three this afternoon, making the tournament feel like the surest bet of all time.
 However, the reason for that is that the people believe that it’s their competition and their team, and that it is something worth their devotion.

 The change won’t occur overnight but if in five or 10 years the people begin to feel that the Six Nations has become spiritually bankrupt – that it’s just a series of games designed to make money and it no longer feels authentic – then, like Billy O’Neill, they will begin to walk away from the game they love.